wendongbi/TH-GNN/README.md

 # TH-GNN

-Official implementation of the KDD2022 paper, Company-as-Tribe: Company Risk Assessment On Tribe-Style Graph With Hierarchical Graph Neural Networks.
+Implementation of the KDD2022 paper, Company-as-Tribe: Company Risk Assessment On Tribe-Style Graph With Hierarchical Graph Neural Networks.

 TH-GNN (our proposed model) is a hierarchical graph neural network model for company financial risk assessment tasks.
 Each listed company with its investment graph is viewed as a tribe, which is more informative than  a single company.